-A lot of Argentina’s festivals are rich in cultural meaning, while some are contemporary, and still others are abstract and unusual.
+A lot of Argentina’s holidays are rich in cultural meaning, while some are contemporary, and still others are abstract and unusual.
 This Spanish-speaking country keeps itself busy with a year-round schedule of events that covers every aspect of Argentinean life.

 San Antonio de Areco Gaucho